 In this post, you’ll discover how nearForm helps companies to scale up their mobile applications.

 News UK is the owner of some of the UK’s leading media brands, including The Sunday Times, The Times and The Sun.
-It was looking for a technology partner that would help it take its mobile apps to the next level.
+It was looking for a company that would help it take its mobile apps to the next level.

 Offline first The new smartphone API aimed to deliver a seamless offline user experience while minimizing the use of data on the device.
 Cloud-based News UK was committed to ensuring that its subscribers would never miss the latest news.
 To achieve that goal, nearForm leveraged the best features of the Amazon Web Service cloud technology, so the app could deliver top-quality online and offline content straight to people’s phones.
 High performance The apps were built to download new editions whenever they become available, and they’re also able to handle simultaneous requests from hundreds of thousands of devices at speed.
 The challenges

 nearForm harnessed the HTTP/1.1 byte ranges and the TAR protocol to create archives that could save up to 500 images, while keeping data usage low.
 The system appended new images onto a single TAR during the day and thanks to the HTTP/1.1 byte ranges, the devices only download the new images, a great data-saving feature.

 nearForm put together a three-person development team, coordinated by a delivery architect, to meet the expectations of the four stakeholders.
 To make the app fast and agile and reduce overhead, the team decided to avoid using frameworks.
 Instead, they handpicked individual NPM modules to create a lean system designed to meet the clients’ needs.

 The business result